Holy Land (album)

 Holy Land is the second album by Brazilian metal band Angra.
 It is a concept album whose theme is centered on the Brazilian land by the time it was discovered in the 16th century from a European perspective, as depicted in the art surrounding the album release.
 Once fully opened, the cover illustration turns out to be an old 15th-century map.
+Title track "Holy Land" contains many indigenous and folkloric influences taken from Brazilian music, but also includes classical arrangements symbolizing Europe at the time.